Chestnut Class - Year 6

 Chestnut Class Page

-Welcome to your first term in Year 6.
-We hope you had a restful and enjoyable summer break!
-As we begin the new school year, we’re looking forward to working with you and making the most of your final year at Loxwood Primary School.
+Welcome back to your second term in Year 6!
+We hope you had a fun and relaxing Christmas holiday and enjoyed celebrating the new year.
+We’re excited to continue working with you in 2026 and can’t wait to make your final year at Loxwood Primary School full of fun and amazing memories!

-Our Autumn Term topic in Year 6 is called ‘Into the Light’.
+Our Spring Term topic in Year 6 is called ‘Law & Order’.

 Throughout the term, children will apply their knowledge to reasoning tasks and real-life maths problems, ensuring a deep and confident understanding of these key concepts.